retest/recheck-web/README.md

 ## Advantages

 Instead of manually defining individual aspects that you want to check, check everything at once.
-So instead of writing lots of `assert`-statements (and still not have complete checks), write a single `re.check`.
-This saves a lot of effort when creating the tests.
-And makes sure to not [miss unexpected changes](https://hackernoon.com/assertions-considered-harmful-d3770d818054).
+So instead of writing many `assert` statements—and still not have complete checks—write a single `re.check()`.
+This saves a lot of effort when creating tests.
+And it makes sure to not [miss unexpected changes](https://hackernoon.com/assertions-considered-harmful-d3770d818054).

-And even better: using the [retest GUI](https://retest.de/en/) (or the soon to come open source CLI), you can easily accept those changes with a single click (patent pending).
+Even better: Using the [retest GUI](https://retest.de/en/) (or the soon to come open-source CLI), you can easily accept those changes with a single click (patent pending).
 This also saves a lot of time during maintenance.
-Any regular changing aspects or elements can easily be ignored.
+Moreover, any regular changing aspects or elements (e.g. date fields) can easily be ignored.

+## Prerequisites

+Currently available as a Java API with support for JUnit 4.

 ## Usage

-Download recheck-web [directly](https://github.com/retest/recheck-web/releases/) or add it as a Maven dependency in your POM:
+Download recheck-web [here on GitHub](https://github.com/retest/recheck-web/releases/) or add it as a Maven dependency in your POM:

 ```xml
 <dependency>